AndreaPontrandolfo/sheriff/README.md

 ## <a name="acknowledgments"></a>🙏 Acknowledgments

-For some of this config i partially used [eslint-config-red](https://github.com/GrosSacASac/JavaScript-Set-Up/blob/master/js/red-javascript-style-guide/index.js) as a base.
+For some of this config i partially used [eslint-config-red](https://github.com/GrosSacASac/JavaScript-Set-Up/blob/master/js/red-javascript-style-guide/index.js) as a base.<br>
+I don't take any attribution for the rules in the various eslint-plugins used here.
+Please consider starring the respective projects for the awesome work their authors made.
+The full list of the plugins used is [here](#eslint-plugins).